brokenphilip/OMSIPresence/README.md

   - There is now an easy and proper way to detect if the player is in a vehicle or not
   - It is now possible to get the name of the current vehicle as well
   - Map name is no longer read from your vehicle's chosen depot
+- The plugin now has a debug mode and logging functionality
+  - Debug mode can be activated using the `-omsipresence_debug` launch option - the game will continue to run after exceptions and a console is created for live logging output
+  - Log entries are written directly to the `logfile.txt` (unless `-nolog` is active) using the game's own function, prefixed with `[OMSIPresence]`
+- The plugin automatically checks for updates on game start
+  - Depending on your internet connection quality, the game might take noticeably longer to start (protip: check your `logfile.txt` for an accurate measurement)
+  - Can be disabled using the `-omsipresence_noupdate` launch option. **This is not recommended**, only use if you're having issues - please stay up-to-date
+  - This **doesn't** automatically download updates - you are prompted to go to this page instead
 - Unicode characters are now fully supported
 - Rewritten from scratch and open-sourced